 Most sanctions decided by the prosecuting authority

-The prosecuting authority imposed 59 000 sanctions beside on the spot fines.
-Of these 53 900 was ticket fines and 5 100 was prosecution conditionally dropped.
-In the period 2006-2014, there was a considerable increase in the use of prosecution dropped on conditions, but in 2015 the number was about the same as in 2014.
+The prosecuting authority imposed 57 400 sanctions beside on the spot fines.
+Of these 53 900 was ticket fines and 3 500 was prosecution conditionally dropped.
+In the period 2006-2015, there has been a considerable increase in the use of prosecution dropped on conditions, and in 2015 the number was about 5 per cent higher than in 2014.

 Imprisonment in eight out of ten court sentences

 In 2015 almost 20 500 of the registered penal sanctions had been sentenced by a court, which is 4 per cent more than in the previous year.
 The courts had issued nearly 10 900 sentences on unconditional imprisonment and more than 5 700 on conditional imprisonment, somewhat more than the year before.
 However, the increase is probably caused by the transition to a new sanction register.
 According to Statistics Norway’s estimation there would instead have been a decrease in court sentences, as is accounted for in the textbox below.